KaixuanLi-ECNU/kaixuanli-ecnu.github.io/_pages/about.md

 [Kaixuan Li](https://kaixuanli-ecnu.github.io/) (The "X" in "Kaixuan" is pronounced like the "sh" in "shear") is now a final-year Ph.D. candidate in the Software Engineering Institute at [East China Normal University (ECNU)](https://www.ecnu.edu.cn/), under the supervision of [Prof. Yixiang Chen](https://faculty.ecnu.edu.cn/_s43/cyx/main.psp).
 Before that, I received my B.S. degree in Software Engineering Institute from ECNU in 2020.
 I am also a visiting Ph.D. student and research assistant at [Nanyang Technological University](https://www.ntu.edu.sg/) under the supervision of [Prof. Yang Liu](https://personal.ntu.edu.sg/yangliu/) during 2022-2025.

-My research focuses on Trustworthy Software, particularly in areas such as **Open Source Security** and **Smart Contract Security**.
-My ongoing research explores advanced program analysis and the application of large language models (LLMs) for enhancing software security.
+My research focuses on Trustworthy Software, particularly in areas such as **Open Source Security** and **Smart Contract Security** by exploring advanced program analysis and applying large language models (LLMs) to enhance software security.

-I am actively seeking opportunities for **collaboration** and am interested in **postdoctoral positions** starting in 2025.
-If you are looking for a dedicated and passionate researcher to contribute to and advance these critical areas, please feel free to contact me.

 💬 kaixuanli AT stu.ecnu.edu.cn